-The FATF is currently reviewing its Recommendation 16 to take into account recent and upcoming developments in the payments systems architecture.
-These include the adoption of ISO 20022 messaging standards and the need for standardised entity identifiers, such as the Legal Entity Identifier (LEI), in payments data, with a view to improving the consistency and usability of message data in cross-border payments and facilitating more efficient and accurate implementation of AML/CFT controls.
+The FATF is currently reviewing its Recommendation 16 to take into account recent and upcoming developments in the payments systems architecture and to address some issues highlighted in this report.
+These include the adoption of ISO 20022 messaging standards and the need to encourage the use of standardised entity identifiers, such as the Legal Entity Identifier (LEI), in payments data, with a view to improving the consistency and usability of message data in cross-border payments and facilitating more efficient and accurate implementation of AML/CFT controls.
 Promoting a more consistent application and alignment of AML/CFT standards would enable financial institutions to reduce the level of resources needed to intervene manually in payment messages.
 In delivering its planned guidance for Recommendation 16, once the latter is revised, FATF will consider data-related issues, in coordination with other interested authorities (see also Recommendation 2 above).